 - 1 ounce Buttershots Liqueur

 Pour the Buttershots liqueur into a shot glass (chilled is optional) and simply float the Irish cream on top.
 Voila!
 Your Buttery Nipple shot is ready for serving.

 There are various versions of this drink, such as the Golden Nipple, Alien Nipple, Spicy Buttery Nipple, etc. Each recipe calls for the same basic ingredients, but with a few minor twists.

 Be warned, this shot packs a punch.
 It basically consists of three brands of whiskey and tequila.
 Moral of the story?
 This shot is not for the faint of heart.
 There are variations to this shot, as with any drink, but just know that you'll be riding with the four J's.
 Here's what you'll need:

-- 1 oz Johnnie Walker Black Scotch Whiskey
+- 1 ounce Johnnie Walker Black Scotch Whiskey

-One of the whiskeys above can be replaced with Jameson Irish Whiskey as well, or the tequila may be taken out altogether and simply be 100 percent whiskey.
+One of the whiskeys above can be replaced with Jameson Irish Whiskey as well, or the tequila may be taken out altogether to make this shot 100 percent whiskey.
 Either way, you'll be feeling this one.
 Simply pour the four ingredients together in a shot glass and down immediately.

 Add all the ingredients together and shake well.
 Strain into a shot glass and you're done.

-Did you know?
-A Kamikaze shot can become a Blue Kamikaze by replacing the triple sec with blue curacao.
+A Kamikaze shot can become a Blue Kamikaze by replacing the triple sec with blue Curaçao.

-This shot requires that layering technique mentioned before in the Buttery Nipple.
+This shot requires the layering technique mentioned before in the Buttery Nipple.
 Only this time, you'll be making a drink with three layers.
 How's that for progress?